+A winning coalition needs to be stable for a certain minimal period of time, in order to be well characterized.
+Competing dynamics therefore {frequently results} in transient state dynamics.

-Competing dynamics in terms of dynamical forming winning coalitions is a possible principle for achieving the target-oriented self-organization, needed for a self-regulating autonomously dynamical systems.
-We will treat this subject further in detail in section \ref{cogSys_dhan}.
+Competing dynamics in terms of {dynamically} forming winning coalitions is a possible principle for achieving the target-oriented self-organization needed for a self-regulating autonomously dynamical systems.
+We will treat this subject in detail in Sect.~\ref{cogSys_dhan}.

-\underline{\bf States-of-the-mind and the global workspace}\\ A highly developed cognitive system is capable to generate autonomously a very large number of different transient states, which represent the `states-of-the-mind'.
-This feature plays an important role in present-day investigations of the neural correlates of consciousness, which we shortly mention now for completeness.
+\runinhead{States-of-the-Mind and the Global Workspace} A highly developed cognitive system is capable {of generating} autonomously a very large number of different transient states, which represent the \qut{states-of-the-mind}.
+This feature plays an important role in present-day investigations of the neural correlates of consciousness, which we shall now briefly mention for completeness.
 We will not discuss the relation of cognition and consciousness any further in this chapter.

-Edelman and Tononi\footnote{See Edelman and Tononi (2000).} have argued, that these states-of-the-mind can be characterized by `critical reentrant events', constituting transient conscious states in the human brain.
-Several authors have proposed the notion of a `global workspace'.
+Edelman and Tononi\footnote{See Edelman and Tononi (2000).} argued that these states-of-the-mind can be characterized by \qut{critical reentrant events}, constituting transient conscious states in the human brain.
+Several authors have proposed the notion of a \qut{global workspace}.
 This workspace would be the collection of neural ensembles contributing to global brain dynamics.
-It could serve, beside others, as an exchange platform for conscious experience and working memory\footnote{See Dehaene and Naccache (2003) and Baars and Franklin (2003).}.
-The constituting neural ensembles of the global workspace have also been dubbed `essential nodes', i.e.\ ensembles of neurons responsible for the explicit representation of particular aspects of visual scenes or other sensory information\footnote{See Crick and Koch (2003).}.
+It could serve, {among other things}, as an exchange platform for conscious experience and working memory.\footnote{See Dehaene and Naccache (2003), and Baars and Franklin (2003).} The constituting neural ensembles of the global workspace have also been dubbed \qut{essential nodes}, i.e.\ ensembles of neurons responsible for the explicit representation of particular aspects of visual scenes or other sensory information.\footnote{See Crick and Koch (2003).}

-\underline{\bf Spiking vs.\ non-spiking dynamics}\\ Neurons emit an axon potential called spike which lasts about a millisecond.
-They then need to recover for about 10ms, the refractory period.
+\runinhead{Spiking Versus Non-Spiking Dynamics} Neurons emit an axon potential called a spike, which lasts about a millisecond.
+They then need to recover for about 10~ms, the refractory period.
 Is it then important for a biologically inspired cognitive system to use spiking dynamics?
-We note here in passing, that spiking dynamics can be generated by interacting relaxation oscillators, as discussed in the chapter on {\em ``Synchronization Phenomena''}.
+We note here in passing that spiking dynamics can be generated by interacting relaxation oscillators, as discussed in Chap.~\ref{chap_synchro1}.